CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_posts/2015-10-13-the-first-editor-off.md

 - Vince: Vim
 - Alex: Emacs
 - Sam: Vim
-- Adam: Atom (nothing worked for him :disappointed:)
+- Adam: Atom (nothing worked for him)

 This post will briefly show/discuss what they showed: